-- MCLG Maximum Contaminant Level Goal: the level of a contaminant in drinking water below which there is no known or expected risk to health; MCLG's allow for a margin of safety. - Maximum Residual MRDL Disinfection Level: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG Maximum Residual Disinfection Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLG's do not reflect the benefits to the use of disinfectants to control microbial contaminants. - Not applicable - Not Detected - Nephelometric Turbidity Unit: measurements of minute suspended particles. used to judge water clarity. - parts per billion or micrograms per liter (ug/l) - parts per million or milligrams per liter (mg/l) - Treatment Technique: a required process, intended to reduce the level of a contaminant in drinking water.
+- MCLG Maximum Contaminant Level Goal: the level of a contaminant in drinking water below which there is no known or expected risk to health; MCLG's allow for a margin of safety.

+- MRDL Maximum Residual

+Disinfection Level:

+The highest level of a

+disinfectant allowed in

+drinking water.
+There is

+convincing evidence that

+addition of a disinfectant

+is necessary for control of

+microbial contaminants.

+- MRDLG Maximum Residual

+Disinfection Level Goal:

+The level of a drinking water

+disinfectant below which

+there is no known or

+expected risk to health.

+MRDLG's do not reflect the

+benefits to the use of

+disinfectants to control

+microbial contaminants.

+- NA Not applicable

+- ND Not Detected

+- NTU Nephelometric Turbidity

+Unit: measurements of

+minute suspended particles,

+used to judge water clarity.

+- ppb parts per billion or micrograms per liter (ug/l)

+- ppm parts per million or milligrams per liter (mg/l)

+- TT Treatment Technique: a required process, intended to reduce the level of a contaminant in drinking water.